armoredNorth27/WebDev-FirstUseOfMongo/README.txt

 as the one where you ran the database initializer.
 Wait for the server to boot up.

 8) Go to the following link to access the website: "http://localhost:3000/"

-9) From here you can navigate the website and mark everything as needed.